-Cost Share Agreements:
+7. Cost Share Agreements:

 A copy of preliminary/draft cost share agreements should be reviewed by Agency Incident Business Advisors or Agency Business Leads for all involved agencies for implementation prior to signature.
-A copy of all signed final cost share agreements must be distributed to federal and state IBC Business Leads within five (5) days of the end of the incident from the Host Unit Coordinator.
-If there is not a signed final copy, a draft copy will be distributed to federal, state and FPAs IBC Business Leads within five (5) days of the end of the incident.
+A copy of all signed final cost share agreements must be distributed to Federal and State IBC Business Leads within five (5) days of the end of the incident from the Host Unit Coordinator.
+If there is not a signed final copy, a draft copy will be distributed to Federal, State and FPAs IBC Business Leads within five (5) days of the end of the incident.

-Every effort will be made to have a completed, signed Cost Share Agreement prior to the Incident Management Team leaving the incident.
+Agency Administrators will make every effort to determine cost share methodologies early in the incident to allow Incident Management Teams the ability to ensure accurate cost tracking.
+Additionally, every effort will be made to have a completed, signed Cost Share Agreement prior to the Incident Management Team leaving the incident.
 In those situations where agreement on a cost share cannot be reached, the decision will be elevated to the next level of the agency organizations.